kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 - 4 hrs later
 	- We came across some dead dominion soldier at a broken tower.
 Insane amount of stab wounds through the soldiers.
 	- "Hello there."
 Feminine voice.
 Mechanical woman, large, spidery limbs, metal, 4 arms, different type of weapon on each + shield.
 Face is like a statue/mask.
+		- The rebels have been creating new weapons/mechanical constructs, mass-produced.

 - Vethitov = my love (Draconic)